RileySuomi/Lexical_and_Syntaxical_Parser/README.md

 -	Plagiarism will have a double zero mark (in addition to losing 10% of your final grade, the person that plagiarizes will lose an additional 10% of their final grade), and there will be a report filed in the students’ academic record.
 - Remember that you will be assessed about this assignment in the course tests, so work on this conscientiously.

-## Extra Challenge

-Create an additional file with a decorated (Tokens with Lexemes on the Leafs) parse tree.
-The file should be named like the input file but with the extension `.pt` (stands for parse tree), for instance if the input file is `test1.da` the parse tree should be in file `test1.pt`.
-You are allowed to create an HTML file, or any **standard** format that can be visualized by a Firefox browser.

-**NOTE**
-You just need to report the first error that you find (that is what "ostrich" version means), if you find a lexical error, report it and stop the program, if the program passes the lexical analysis, if it finds a syntax error, report it and stop the program.
-If the program passes both the lexical and syntax analyzers then proceed to generate the code.

-> Hiding the head in the Sand.
-[Here](https://www.phrases.org.uk/meanings/bury-your-head-in-the-sand.html) you may find information about the expression that says that an "ostrich hides their head in the sand."
-Basically, in this context it means that if you are executing an operation that has many steps, and one of those steps fails, the whole thing comes to a stop.
-It is also called "panic resolution," however, I decided not to use it because students think that I mean that they should call the `panic`  function.

-## Academic Integrity
-This programming assignment is to be done on an individual basis.
-At the same time, it is understood that learning from your peers is valid and you are encouraged to talk among yourselves about programming in general and current assignments in particular.
-Keep in mind, however, that each individual student must do the work in order to learn.
-Hence, the following guidelines are established:
-- Feel free to discuss any and all programming assignments but do not allow other students to look at or copy your code.
-Do not give any student an electronic or printed copy of any program you write for this class.
-- Gaining the ability to properly analyze common programming errors is an important experience.
-Do not deprive a fellow student of his/her opportunity to practice problem solving: control the urge to show them what to do by writing the code for them.
-- If you’ve given the assignment a fair effort and still need help, see the instructor or a lab assistant.
-- **If there is any evidence that a program or other written assignment was copied from another student, neither student will receive any credit for it.
-This rule will be enforced.**
-- **If there is any evidence that a program or other written assignment was copied from any source, the student will not receive any credit for it.
-This rule will be enforced.**
-- Protect yourself: Handle throw-away program listings carefully, keep your repository private.

-Refer to the ECS Department Policy on Academic Integrity that is included in the class syllabus.